Albert Parsons

 *On this date, in 1848, Albert Parsons was born.
 He was a white-American socialist, newspaper editor, orator, and labor activist.

 He also worked as a secretary of the Texas State Senate before being appointed Chief Deputy Collector of the Internal Revenue at Austin, Texas.
 In the summer of 1873, Parsons traveled extensively through the Midwestern United States as a representative of the Texas Agriculturalist, getting a broader view of the country and deciding to settle with his wife in Chicago.
 On May 1, 1886, Parsons, with his wife Lucy and two children, led 80,000 people down Michigan Avenue in what is regarded as the first-ever May Day Parade supporting the eight-hour workday.
 Parsons addressed a rally at Haymarket Square on May 4.
-This rally was set up to protest what happened a few days before.
+This rally was organized to protest what had happened a few days prior.

 A bomb thrown into the square exploded, killing one policeman and wounding others.
-Gunfire erupted, resulting in 7 deaths and many others wounded.
-The police also sought Parsons, but he was able to avoid capture, though the morning of the trial, Parsons arrived in court to standby his comrades.
+Gunfire erupted, resulting in 7 deaths and many others injured.
+The police also sought Parsons, but he was able to avoid capture, though on the morning of the trial, Parsons arrived in court to stand by his comrades.
 On November 10, 1887, condemned prisoner Louis Lingg killed himself in his cell with a blasting cap hidden in a cigar.
 Parsons likely could have had his sentence commuted to life in prison rather than death, but he refused to write the letter asking the governor to do so, as this would be an admission of guilt.
 The next day, Parsons, August Spies, Adolph Fischer, and George Engel were executed by hanging.